All of us innately know how important pausing is. But like many things knowing it and doing it are two entirely different things!

-In particular I savoured that quiet peaceful time between Christmas and the New Year.
-For me it’s a wonderful time to pause.
+In our busy lives that quiet peaceful time between Christmas and the New Year is a wonderful time to pause.
 To reflect on the year that was.
 And to contemplate with anticipation the year ahead.
 Brilliantly, the Norwegians even have a name for this time of year – it is called Romjula.

 Before we get into that though, isn’t it ironic that one of the most important skills a presenter needs to learn is how and when NOT to present.
 Interesting eh?

 Cast your mind back to a recent presentation that you’ve sat through where the presenter rattled through his/her content and slides like a runaway train.
 Every sentence and every slide racing one after the other without a break, a pause or a gap.

 How did that feel for you and the rest of the audience?
 Confusing, overwhelming, exhausting?
 Messages buried by words?
 Meaning drowned by noise?
 Quite likely!
 Compare that experience with Barack Obama’s Nobel Peace Prize acceptance speech

 It’s clear, even from watching just a few minutes of this speech, how pausing gives Barack Obama incredible poise, control, gravitas and authority as a presenter; and how he uses pausing to seemingly simplify his message whilst at the same time magnifying the significance of its meaning.

 Here are 5 types of easy-to-include Pauses that every presenter should master.

 1) The “Thank You (I really mean it) pause”.